World War III in popular culture: 1960s

 The 1964 film Fail-Safe was adapted from a best-selling novel of the same name by Eugene Burdick and Harvey Wheeler.
 Nuclear disaster is caused by a technological breakdown, which mistakenly launches American bombers to attack the Soviet Union.
-To prove that it was a mistake and to placate the Soviets, thereby saving the world from nuclear war, the US President orders the destruction of New York City after an American bomber succeeds in destroying Moscow.
+To prove that it was a mistake and to placate the Soviets, thereby saving the world from nuclear war, the US president orders the destruction of New York City after an American bomber succeeds in destroying Moscow.
 The film was made in a semi-documentary style and ends just as the explosion over New York City begins.

 The War Game (1965), produced by Peter Watkins, deals with a fictional nuclear attack on Britain.
 This film won the Oscar for Best Documentary but was withheld from broadcast by the BBC for two decades.

 In the Star Trek: The Original Series episode "Bread and Circuses," First Officer Spock estimates the death toll of Earth's Third World War at 36 million.

+Not only was media film changing within a new world of nuclear possibilities, but other forms of popular culture were also becoming engrossed with the idea of atomic power and destruction.
+During the 1960s, ideas about mutant creatures created through accidents in atomic weapons testing became a prevalent focus of popular comic books, such as Marvel Comics.

+Marvels Tales of Suspense #8, written in 1960, introduced a story in which an enemy known as "The Reds" inadvertently created a large, mutated creature resembling an octopus due to an incident involving testing nuclear weapons.
+Similar themes erupted within Marvel Comics of mutated creatures terrorizing society, created by illegal or top-secret nuclear weapons tests.
+In another comic, Strange Tales #73, an ant becomes a giant, mutated monster after being exposed to radiation during a nuclear weapons test.

+Not only was the idea of mutant villains and monsters due to atomic forces prevalent during this time, but so was the idea of more complicated nuclear superheroes, such as the Incredible Hulk, Spider-Man, and the Fantastic Four.
+Characters such as these were highly influenced by shifting attitudes surrounding radiation and radioactive exposure prompted by fears created by the Cold War during a time where much of the general public did not understand its effects.